Public Rights of Way

 Definitive Map and Statement

 These are a legal record of public rights of way in Gwynedd.
 Copies are available to view at the Council Offices in Caernarfon and Dolgellau.
-It is strongly advised that an appointment is made to view these documents to ensure that a relevant officer is available to answer any queries that may arise.
+It is advised that you make an appointment to view these documents so that the relevant officer is available to answer any queries:.
 Contact us

 Add a path to the Definitive Map that has been used for many years but not recorded